 Ampflwang set up its traditional carnival attractions, amusement rides and a large beer tent for the annual "Kirtag" celebration.
 The Catholic Church in town is dedicated to Mary, so

 the town celebrates the church's dedication on "Mary's Ascension Day" (Assumption" in America) each year.
-Cindy learned that an Austrian musical group was performing in the beer tent.
+Joyce learned that an Austrian musical group was performing in the beer tent.

 pictures of the event.

 Dressed in a tightly fitting, broad striped cotton "T" shirt and equally tight jeans, she walked past a thousand partially drunk Austrians (the night had just begun) to the front stage,